grant/walk-in-my-shoes/README.md

 - Health (factors which may impact having an abortion)
 - Final (your visit)

+### Aims
-Aims: Digital makes it easier to get in the hands of users More agency for user (originally game had no choices - it was purely random)
+Digital makes it easier to get in the hands of users.
+More agency for user (originally game had no choices - it was purely random)

+### Future steps
-Future steps: Some more polish, ideally more content (giving more insight into circumstances accross the country), get it out there in the world
+Some more polish, ideally more content (giving more insight into circumstances accross the country), get it out there in the world.

-Our team is:
+## Our Team
 - Andrea: UX & illustrations
 - Grant: Front end
 - Stephanie: Team leader & back end
 - Steven: Content and presentation

-Thanks:
+## Special Thanks
-Somer: For suggestion the project
+**Somer**: For suggestion the project

-Women's Health Specialists: For content and support
+**Women's Health Specialists**: For content and support